musugi/TIEM-EITM-papers/Hall (2019) - Does Homeownership Influence Political Bahavior?.md

         1. estimate the effect separately for each year of birth; 25 yr old > 55 yr old by 4 percentage point --> the estimate can be a function of changing roles in early adulthood
         2. rely on infromation info about the type of properties (i.e. Single Family Residence); sort out a potential individual with the intention of planning for children
     - -> evidence suggest that dult roles and other life events could explain some, but not all of the effect of becoming a homeowner
-4. non-homeowners are likely to be purged -> slightly overestimate turnout for non-homeowners -> underestimate the turnout boost from homeownership

 #### Confidence Building
-- To combat the overestimation on the effect of homeownership where the paper impute turnout equal to zero for those whose age made them eligible to vote but did not turn out (e.g. just moved in/out to/from different states), done robustness check
+To combat the overestimation on the effect of homeownership where the paper impute turnout equal to zero for those whose age made them eligible to vote but did not turn out (e.g. just moved in/out to/from different states), done robustness check
 - Adjustment 1: drop individuals whose registeration year >= year of their home purchase (potential moved in)
 - Adjustment 2: set turnout to missing for individuals after they sell their home (pontential moved out)
 - Result were largaer than the original result in Table 1; out-of-state mover is very small fraction of the dataset

 #### 2. Commensurability